tecnobabble/vulnfeed_2_tenb/README.md

 #### Configuration Notes:
 * SC_ADDRESS can be an IP or hostname.
 * SC_PORT is optional; defaults to 443.
-* The user who's API keys you select should be a part of the same primary group as the user who will use the queries, though queries can be shared to other groups.
+* The user who's API keys you select should be a part of the same primary group as the user who will use the objects created, though objects can be shared to other groups.
 * The user must be able to create alerts, if the `--alert` flag is used, otherwise no specific user role is needed for this user, as any user can create queries, assets, and reports or view plugin attribute data.
+* If desired to be used in multiple organizations within one [Tenable.sc](https://www.tenable.com/products/tenable-sc) console, run the script multiple times, specifiying different API keys for a user in each organization.

 ## Requirements
-* T.sc 5.13 or higher is required for [API key usage](https://docs.tenable.com/tenablesc/Content/GenerateAPIKey.htm)
+* [Tenable.sc](https://www.tenable.com/products/tenable-sc) 5.13 or higher is required for [API key usage](https://docs.tenable.com/tenablesc/Content/GenerateAPIKey.htm)
 * Docker; though technically you can run the script standalone (not supported).
 * Internet access for the container to access the RSS feed of the cyber threat feed you're grabbing
 * Network access to your T.sc instance over the UI/API interface (default is TCP 443)